Baylor vs. Michigan State: Sportsbook promo codes, odds, spread, over/under - December 16

 Baylor vs. Michigan State Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup on multiple sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup at different sportsbooks.

 |Favorite